GIScience/tree-genera-mapping/data/README.md

 `data/greehill_genera.csv`.
 The committed split table is joined to this downloaded file by `tree_id`.

 `subtiles_split.txt` — columns `subtile_id`, `split`, `size`, `overlap`.
-3,497 subtiles
+It contains 2,965
-(2,934 train / 344 val / 219 test), each inheriting its parent tile's partition.
-This
+unique subtiles (2,482 train / 297 val / 186 test), each inheriting its parent tile's
-count includes negative subtiles with no annotated trees; the annotated subset is 2,965.
+partition.
+Of these, 148 are negative subtiles with no annotated trees.

-`subtiles_ids.txt` — the plain list of subtile identifiers, for steps that need the inventory of subtiles without their partition.
+`subtiles_ids.txt` — the deduplicated plain list of subtile identifiers, for steps that need the inventory of subtiles without their partition.

 Both split tables can be regenerated with: